alain-kubwayo/alight-coding-challenge-frontend/README.md

 ├--
 ```

-Voilà, I hope you have fun!
+Voilà, thanks for checking out my project.
+I hope you have fun!